timnew/timnew.github.com/source/_posts/2012-04-26-bash-profile-on-mac-os-x.md

----
 layout: post
-title: "Bash Profile on Mac OS X"
+title: Bash Profile on Mac OS X
-description: ""
-date: 2012-04-26 01:02
 comments: true
-categories:
-category: Mac
+categories: Mac
-tags: ["Mac","Bash","Shell","Configuration","User Profile","Terminal"]
+tags:
-sharing: true
-footer: false
+  - Mac
+  - Bash
+  - Shell
+  - Configuration
+  - User Profile
+  - Terminal
+date: 2012-04-26 08:00:00
 ---
 In Linux and Unix world, there are 2 common used shell profiles: ~/.bashrc and ~/.bash_profile.
 These two profiles are usually used to initialize user bash environment, but there still are some slightly differences between them two.
 According to [bash manual](http://linux.die.net/man/1/bash), ".bashrc" is "interactive-shell startup file", and ".bash_profile" is "login-shell startup file".